 Available vehicle categories: Cars & Estates, Sports Cars & Convertibles, 4x4s, Vans & Trucks

 To help you get the most out of your car rental in Malaga, our Málaga-Costa del Sol Airport branch remains open 24-hours a day while the María Zambrano Station office has extended opening hours and a 24-hour return facility.
-A quick online price comparison shows you that our rental rates are very competitive with affordable prices across all vehicle categories, so book now by calling our reservation number, going online or with our Sixt app.
+A quick comparison of our various vehicle categories shows that our rental rates are very affordable and accessible here online, in our App or by phone.
 We aim to have your chosen car hire available at collection but cannot guarantee to provide specific models.
 Our friendly and knowledgeable customer service advisors are always on hand to assist regardless of whether you are in Malaga for one weekend or a few weeks.

 Lying on the Andalucian coastline, Malaga has both coastal roads and motorways (toll-paying on some stretches) which link the city to other resort towns such as Torre del Mar, Torremolinos, Marbella and further afield to Gibraltar.
 There are also fast links to other towns in Andalucia, which are perfect for exploration as motorway driving is easy in Spain.
 Metered street parking is plentiful in Malaga while most areas of the city have easy to locate underground parking.